 In line with government guidelines, the EMD UK office is now closed until further notice.
 Our staff are working from home and you can still contact us.
 Your enquiry can still be answered by telephoning the main switchboard number on 01403 266000.

-All face to face qualification and development courses run by EMD UK in April have been postponed.
+All face to face qualification and development courses run by EMD UK have been postponed.
 Everyone who has booked onto a course will receive a phone call followed by an email asap informing them of the postponement and will be able to defer their booking.
 All online learning can continue as normal and for those who have assessments due, please use the additional time to polish your classes.

 Where we can, we will attempt to continue with education via online methods (e.g. webinar, Skype etc).
 However, this may not be practically possible for all activities.
 Where not, the aim will be to re-schedule courses to a later date wherever feasible.